Stellenbosch University | Political Science

 Research Outputs

-Soon after came the Published in November 2022 with Palgrave Macmillan is the centre’s first major publication, an edited collection of academic essays entitled Democracy Under Pressure: Resilience or Retreat?
+Published in November 2022 with Palgrave Macmillan is the Centre’s first major publication, an edited collection of academic essays entitled Democracy Under Pressure: Resilience or Retreat?
 The book can be accessed here.

 Contact Us